kyma-project/kyma/docs/knative-eventing-mesh/03-01-event-processing.md

 4. The Broker sends the event to the Trigger which is configured to receive events of this type.

-5. The Trigger checks if the attributes of the incoming event match its specification.
-If they do, the Trigger sends the event to a subscriber, such as a lambda.

-The Trigger filters the events based on the attributes and passes them to a subscriber.
-It filters events based on the following attributes you can find in the [Trigger specification](https://knative.dev/docs/eventing/broker-trigger/).

-See the example of a Trigger CR:
+5. The Trigger filters the events based on the attributes you can find in the [Trigger specification](https://knative.dev/docs/eventing/broker-trigger/).
+In Kyma, the Trigger  See the example of a Trigger CR:

 ```bash
 apiVersion: eventing.knative.dev/v1alpha1
 kind: Trigger